Virtual data room setup checklist hero.

 Data room folder index template.

-Common data room mistakes founders make
+Common data room mistakes teams make

 Not setting an expiry date - Old links stay live forever unless you manually revoke them.
 Set expirations or revoke access after a deal closes or goes cold.